balthazar-space/web-shell-api/WebApp API: Navigation.md

   	}
 }
 ````
-  - `can` - An array of action ids indicating which actions the application can perform for this extension.
+  - `actions` - An array of action ids indicating which actions the application will accept.
+This may e.g. be used by the shell UI to display only the applicable buttons.

 ## Actions